More detail ...

 What is a Group Coordinator?

 Young people come to newday in church groups.
 We ask each church group to nominate a Group Coordinator, who acts as our point of contact before and during the event.
-The Group Coordinator must be a responsible adult, and we always make sure church leaders are happy with the person taking on the role for their church group.
+The Group Coordinator must be a responsible adult.

 The Group Coordinator’s role